Tropical storms and hurricanes have hit U.S. shores with unparalleled frequency since 2020

 Why are so many storms striking land?

-Decades of recordkeeping show U.S. hurricane seasons have alternated between extremely busy and eerily quiet periods.
+Decades of record keeping show U.S. hurricane seasons have alternated between extremely busy and eerily quiet periods.
 The barrage of storms since 2020 is an extension of a very active period that began in 2017.

 Before 2017, the nation recorded a10-year landfall drought.
 In fact, it was the longest interval on record without a Category 3 or stronger hurricane making landfall in the United States between 2006 and 2016.
 From 2009 to 2016, in a course of eight years, 13 named storms came ashore.